DanteBelNan/FrontEnd-Projects/README.md

 ## Build the project

 ### Requirements
-PHP
-Composer
-Web Server (like XAMPP)
-Database (MySQL for example)
+PHP, Composer, Web Server (like XAMPP), Database (MySQL for example) and Git
-Git

 ### Local environment setup